 Tickets are required to enter the Washington Monument.
-Reserve tickets online or get free, same-day tickets at the Washington Monument Lodge on 15th Street near the Washington Monument.
+Reserve tickets online (reservation fee of $1 per ticket applies) or get free, same-day tickets at the Washington Monument Lodge on 15th Street near the Washington Monument.
 Supplies are limited and advance reservations are strongly recommended.

 The Washington Monument Lodge, located along 15th Street between Madison and Jefferson drives, opens at 8:45 a.m. for distribution of free, same day, timed tickets on a first-come, first-served basis.
 One person (16+ years old) may obtain up to six tickets for an available ticket time.
 All visitors (including children ages 2+) must have a ticket to enter the Washington Monument.
 During peak season, tickets run out quickly.
 Expect a line to form at the ticket window wait long before the ticket window opens.

 Check availability and make advance reservations at recreation.gov or by calling 877-444-6777.
 Though there is no admission fee for the Washington Monument, there is a non-refundable $1.00 service charge per advance ticket.

 Tickets are available 30 days in advance of the tour date.

 Demand for tickets far exceeds availability and in the spring, summer and fall, tickets routinely sell out immediately after being released.
 To increase your chances of getting tickets, create your recreation.gov account beforehand and be logged in before the tickets are released.

 Additional tickets are released one day before the tour date.
 If you missed the opportunity to book 30 days in advance, you can try for these tickets the day before your visit.

 Groups may reserve up to 55 tickets up to 30 days in advance at recreation.gov only.
 No walk ups are available for group tours.
 There is a $1.00 service charge per ticket.